Easier cycling using electricity

 (electric and folding - this is off the scale on "gadget factor")

 Update my regular bikeMy regular bike suits me fine.
 It's a Globe "City" model, a classic of practical "sit up and beg" cycling.
 I rarely ride off-road, and don't need the added weight of front or rear suspension.
+(Update: there's a lot of weight on the back of this bike, and my next model will have rear suspension).

 It was clear that the most satisfactory approach would be to retro-fit an electric motor to my existing bike.
 You could buy a complete kit, such as the $650 Go-Hub kit, or this one, or this, or these, but I wanted to choose individual components to optimise for appearance and weight.
 A bit like the audiophiles do, with their stereos.